 Visual processing skills like pattern and spatial recognition top the list.
 Not to mention arts and crafts can help accelerate the muscle development in hands and fingers while improving fine motor skills.

 Never Run Out Of Gift Ideas

-You can kiss your gifting woes goodbye with handcrafting.
+You can kiss your gifting woes goodbye with handcrafting with new craft ideas.

 So is one of your besties expecting a baby?
 Welcome the little one with a DIY extra-large reversible receiving baby blanket.

 If you want to impress your girlfriend with a practical yet attractive gift, you can surprise her with a Macrame back bra.
 Or, you can whip up French Vanilla candles to treat your partner to a better-smelling home.

 You’re guaranteed to find unique DIY handcrafted gift ideas whatever the occasion – whether it’s Christmas, Halloween, or Thanksgiving.

 The handicrafts industry is growing – and there’s no shortage of proof.